tphanqc/Vehicle-Detection-Counting/README.md

  - Topic 2 (optional): Counting number of cars, bus and trucks appeared in videos

-   - Useful folder for this topic: videos
+   - Useful folder for this topic: videos (please use the download link to download video for your tests)

    - The output expected of this topic is:
      - a video with drawing boxes identifying cars, bus and trucks;